529th Combat Sustainment Support Battalion to mobilize to Poland

 VIRGINIA BEACH, Va.
 (WAVY) — Around 70 soldiers assigned to the Virginia National Guard’s Virginia Beach-based 529th Combat Sustainment Support Battalion Headquarters, 329th Regional Support Group will enter federal active service for duty in Poland in January 2024.

-This is all according to an announcement by Maj.
-Gen. James W. Ring, the Adjutant General of Virginia on Oct.
-18.
+This is all according to an Oct.
+18 announcement by Maj.
+Gen. James W. Ring, the Adjutant General of Virginia.

-10 On Your Side will interview with crews on Oct.
-20 about the upcoming departure.

 “A combat sustainment support battalion is a multifunctional logistics headquarters exercising mission command for assigned companies, teams and detachments to provide maintenance support as well as distribution of food, fuel, ammunition and other vital supplies,” according to a release.